ucsd-cse11-su222/ucsd-cse11-su222.github.io/syllabus.md

 This web page serves as the main source of announcements and resources for the course, as well as the syllabus.

-On an average week in CSE11, you can expect to spend 4-6 hours on videos, reading, lecture, and discussion; 2-3 hours on programming practice; and 4-6 hours working on your programming projects.
+On an average week in CSE11 during summer, you can expect to spend 8-12 hours on videos, reading, lecture, and discussion; 4-6 hours on programming practice; and 8-12 hours working on your programming projects.
 If you find yourself spending dramatically more time than this, it's a good idea to contact the course staff and discuss more efficient strategies in office hours.